zapobyte/thechillredalertserver/Readme.md

 # The Chill RA
 ![](https://cncnet.org/images/games/red-alert/logo.png)

-Red Alert Classic dedicated server hosted on RaspberryPi.
+OpenRA Red Alert Classic dedicated server hosted on RaspberryPi 3b+.

-To join the game use the OpenRA luncher and select The Chill RA server from the multiplayer menu.
+To join the game use the OpenRA luncher and select The Chill Island server from the multiplayer menu.

 ## Perks